 Where to watch the Australian Open

-There are several websites that are streaming the Australian Open.
+There are several websites that you can use to stream the Australian Open.

 You can also watch all the tennis action on Australia’s Channel 9.
 In fact, you can catch every tennis match on every court for free using their 9Now streaming app.
 That means that during the open rounds, you’ll be able to choose from over a dozen different matches at the same time.
 You just need a Channel 9 account (it is free to set up) and to connect to any ProtonVPN Plus server in Australia.